RESOStandards/reso-certification-help/docs/recipients.md

 <br />

 ## Data Elements View
-The **Data Elements** view shows the field and lookup counts and how they compare to industry averages.
-The counts are broken down by **Advertised** and **Available** data.
+The **Data Elements** view displays the number of fields and lookups identified during certification testing, along with comparisons to industry averages.
+Counts are categorized as **Advertised** and **Available** data.

-**Advertised**: the data elements that were found in the server metadata<br />
+**Advertised**: Fields and lookups detected in the server metadata during testing<br />
-**Available**: the data elements that were found in the payload during sampling
+**Available**: Fields and lookups found in actual data payloads during sampling

-The **Availability Threshold** slider on the right allows you to set a minimum data availability that each field and lookup in the data set must be greater than or equal to.
-The default availability threshold level shows the count of data elements with availability greater than zero.
+The **Availability Threshold** slider allows you to filter field and lookup counts based on how frequently data is populated during sampling.

+By default, the slider includes all fields and lookups with availability greater than zero.

-Increasing the availability threshold percentage filters the field and lookup counts to those that are populated with data more often (25% setting shown below).
+Increasing the availability threshold percentage narrows the view to only those data elements that appear more frequently (e.g., a 25% setting will display only elements populated in at least 25% of samples).

 <br />